avishekdas45/RetailPulse-Sales-Performance-Customer-Insights-Dashboard/README.md

 ---

+## 🔍 Insights to Highlight

+This project focused on answering key business questions using SQL, Python, and Power BI:

+- **Most/Least Profitable Regions or Categories**: Identified using total profit and profit margin calculations.
+- **Top Revenue-Generating Cities**: Pinpointed the cities that contribute the most to sales.
+- **Discount Impact on Profitability**: Analyzed whether discounts lead to higher volume or lower margins.
+- **Profit Trend Across Quarters**: Time-based trends helped highlight seasonal fluctuations and business cycles.
+- **Sales from Repeat Customers**: Measured customer loyalty by calculating the percentage of revenue from returning buyers.

+These insights supported strategic recommendations in dashboard and report design.

+---

 ## 🛠️ Power BI Features Used

 We used Power BI to transform, model, and visualize the data.
 Key Power BI concepts included: